RITct/StackOverflow--Badge-Hunter/README.md

 When you click a url from terminal, it opens  in your default browser.
 It would be better to **use chrome**.
 You should be already logged in in your stackoverflow account there.
 This script doesnt include the login code

-tech-term.txt file contains some technical terms that may occur in question titles.It is used to avoid listing of technical terms as spelling mistakes.
+terms.dict file contains some technical terms that may occur in question titles.It is used to avoid listing of technical terms as spelling mistakes.
-But tech-terms.txt is not complete.
+But terms.dict is not complete.
 Feel free to add words.
+###Guidelines to add words in terms.dict
+1. Add news words to the file.
+Put each word in a new line

+Then run the following commands in terminal

+To avoid duplicate entries in the file

+`awk '!seen[$0]++' terms.dict > output `

+`cat output > terms.dict`

+To sort words in alphabetical order

+`sort terms.dict > output`

+`cat output > terms.dict`

+To make all words lowercase

+`tr A-Z a-z < terms.dict > output`

+`cat output > terms.dict `

 Only titles are checked by the script now, we can extend it to check the content too.